orbingol/NURBS-Python/docs/examples_repo.rst

 .. note::

-    Please see :doc:`Visualization <visualization>` section of the documentation for sample curve and surface figures which can be generated using the scripts on the Examples_ repository.
+    Please see :doc:`Visualization <visualization>` section of the documentation for sample curve and surface figures generated using the scripts on the Examples_ repository.

 .. _Examples: https://github.com/orbingol/NURBS-Python_Examples